Yooval/StyleStore/README.md

 # StyleShop

 ## Overview
-**StyleShop** is an Object-Oriented Programming (OOP) application built using design pattern principles to create a virtual clothing shop.
+**StyleShop** is an Object-Oriented Programming (OOP) application built using design pattern principles to create a virtual apparel store.
 The app supports three user roles: **Admins**, **Sellers**, and **Customers**, each with specific permissions.
 All users can sign up, log in, and interact with the shop, while Admins manage the inventory, and Sellers assist customers.

 The app features a detailed mail system for sign-ups (all users), inventory changes (Admins), and purchase receipts (all users).
 A **rewards system** provides a 20% discount for shop workers and credits for Sellers who assist Customers.
 Additionally, all users can refund a purchase (delete a transaction) within 10 minutes.